Quramy/tsuquyomi/README.md

 By the default, type `<C-x> <C-o>` in insert mode, Tsuquyomi shows completions.

 ### Nav to definition
-Type `<C-]>` in normal mode or visual mode, Tsuquyomi navigates to the location where the symbol on the cursor is defined.
+Type `<C-]>` in normal mode or visual mode, Tsuquyomi navigates to the location where the symbol under the cursor is defined.

 Alternatively, call the Ex comand `:TququyomiDefinition`.

 ### Show references
-Type `<C-^>` in normal mode or visual mode, Tsuquyomi shows a list of location where the symbol on the cursor is referenced.
+Type `<C-^>` in normal mode or visual mode, Tsuquyomi shows a list of location where the symbol under the cursor is referenced.

 Alternatively, call the Ex comand `:TsuquyomiReferences`.